Isle-of-Wight-TSSC/IOWTSSC/dev/25cw/programme/programme.md

 ### Additional Information:

-- Jane Rowley (caravan ???) is kindly giving up her own time this weekend to do TSSC Valuations, so please bear this in mind when arranging an appointment with her, many thanks
+- Jane Rowley is kindly giving up her own time this weekend to do TSSC Valuations, so please bear this in mind when arranging an appointment with her, many thanks

 - The Island roads are still being upgraded so please bear with us if there are unexpected road closures (follow diversion signs if needed) and don’t forget to dodge the existing potholes!!!!